recompensa-mobi/greenpeace/README.md

   # You can mark a key as an optional value, with a default if it is not
   # defined.
-  env.may_have 'USE_GOOGLE_ANALYTICS', default: false
+  env.may_have 'USE_GOOGLE_ANALYTICS', default: "false"

   # You can mark required or optional keys to be converted to a type when
   # reading the values.
+Valid types are :string and :int
   env.requires 'PORT', type: :int env.may_have 'API_TIMEOUT', type: :int, default: 30